audulus/vger/README.md

 vger draws a quad for each primitive and computes the actual primitive shape in the fragment function.
 For path fills, vger splits paths into horizontal slabs (see `vgerPathScanner`) to reduce the number of tests in the fragment function.

 The bezier path fill case is somewhat original.
 To avoid having to solve quadratic equations (which has numerical issues), the fragment function uses a sort-of reverse Loop-Blinn.
 To determine if a point is inside or outside, vger tests against the lines formed between the endpoints of each bezier curve, flipping inside/outside for each intersection with a +x ray from the point.
 Then vger tests the point against the area between the bezier segment and the line, flipping inside/outside again if inside.
-This avoids the pre-computation of [Loop-Blinn](https://www.microsoft.com/en-us/research/wp-content/uploads/2005/01/p1000-loop.pdf), the AA issues of [Kokojima](https://dl.acm.org/doi/10.1145/1179849.1179997).
+This avoids the pre-computation of [Loop-Blinn](https://www.microsoft.com/en-us/research/wp-content/uploads/2005/01/p1000-loop.pdf), and the AA issues of [Kokojima](https://dl.acm.org/doi/10.1145/1179849.1179997).

 ## Status